panzerdp/dmitripavlutin.com/content/posts/070-reacr-state-mng/index.md

 > Extract multiple state operations into a reducer.

-If you find yourself perfoming many operations over the same state value, then its a good idea to extract these operations into a reducer.
+If you find yourself performing many operations over the same state value, a good idea is to extract these operations into a reducer.

 Again, this approach fits the main idea of hooks: extract the complex state management out of the components.